microsoft/MC4H-Acceleration/PatientOutreach_UserStoryTraining/4_Customer_Insights_Config/Lab_CI5/README.md

 `Customer_Measure : CustomerInsights.Cancelled Appointments is greater than 50`

 ## Step 3: Configure Segment Export to Dynamics 365 Marketing

+> NOTE: Segment refreshes from the last step will need to be completed and successful before they can be used in Export configurations.

 1. Expand into the **Admin > Connections** area, scroll down under Export connections to find **Dynamics 365 Marketing (Outbound)**, and click **Set up**.